When Systems Meant to Protect Become Another Source of Harm

 • Whose voices are dismissed?

-• Who is labelled instead of listened to?
+• Who is labeled instead of listened to?

 Solidarity without accountability is not solidarity at all.